 There's no permanent tier.
 Mine consistently to earn it; if you stop, the tier drops as old active days roll out of the window.
 The full rolling-window logic is in the whitepaper.

 Validators run a daemon that signs each new block — an endorsement.
-The validator pool collects 10% of every block's reward and pays it out every 144 blocks (~2.4h) in proportion to each validator's endorsement count over the trailing 144-block window.
+The validator pool collects 10% of every block's reward and pays it out every 480 blocks (daily) in proportion to each validator's endorsement count over the trailing 480-block window.
 Idle validators earn nothing for that cycle.

 Endorsement is one of three independent reward streams: the co-mining lottery is a flat draw (§11), the vault pays every staker (§3), and only the validator pool is endorsement-gated.
 They do not overlap and you can earn from more than one.

 A validator's registration bond is not just a balance check — it is real, slashable capital.
-This whole system is active on-chain today (a single hard fork enabled custody, slashing, and the reporter bounty together).
+This whole system is active on-chain from genesis — custody, slashing, and the reporter bounty are all live together.

 Signing two different block hashes at the same height (equivocation / double-sign) is cryptographically provable.
 Anyone can submit that proof.
 A verified slash is permanent: the offending public key is banned and can never re-register, and the custodial bond is confiscated and split deterministically: